Gardens of the French Renaissance: Italian influence

-The birthplace of Renaissance gardens in France: Château-Gaillard (Amboise)
+Birthplace of Renaissance gardens in France: Château-Gaillard (Amboise)

-In 1495, Charles VIII invaded the kingdom of Naples, and he saw the luxury of the palaces and gardens in Italy.
+In 1495, Charles VIII invaded the Kingdom of Naples, and he saw the luxury of the palaces and gardens in Italy.
 When he returned to France in 1496, he convinced and brought back with him 22 Italian artists, including a monk and master gardener from Naples named Pacello da Mercogliano.
 They decided to reproduce in Amboise the marvels of Tuscany and elected a 15 hectares amphitheater-shaped land in the heart of the city to realize the King's dream of Poggioreale.
-Charles VIII ordered the construction of Château-Gaillard and Pacello chose this royal domain to introduce and acclimatize the first orange trees in France.
+Charles VIII ordered the construction of Château-Gaillard, Amboise, and Pacello chose this royal domain to introduce and acclimatize the first orange trees in France.
 He created lawns, floral beds and settings for his "Arte del Verde" and successfully introduced Italian style gardens for the very first time in France.
 He used Château-Gaillard as an experimental laboratory for his innovations: he created a new variety of plum called "Reine Claude" ("Queen Claude"), and used very specific techniques such as half barrels as tree planter boxes.

 The gardens of Château-Gaillard stand as the "missing link" between medieval monastic gardens and future French formal gardens.